MariusKM/Colmap_CeresS_withCuDSS/README.md

-# COLMAP with CUDA-enabled Ceres Solver - Build Guide
+# COLMAP and GLOMAP with CUDA-enabled Ceres Solver - Build Guide

 This repository contains automated scripts and documentation for building COLMAP 3.13.0 with CUDA-enabled Ceres Solver 2.3.0 on Windows, including cuDSS 0.7 support for GPU-accelerated bundle adjustment.